-Verifying the installed part by using Systems Director Management Console
+Verifying the installed part by using the SDMC

 If you installed or replaced a part, use the Systems Director Management Console (SDMC) to update your SDMC records after you have completed a service action on your server.
 If you have reference codes, symptoms, or location codes that you used during the service action, locate the records for use during this procedure.